The 28th annual Rod & Joan Shoveller Memorial Men’s Basketball Tournament takes place Saturday, December 28 to Monday, December 30, 2019 at Dalplex.

 Team Package $30: Day pass for 12 athletes and 2 coaches

-Tournament passes are available at the gate or at the Dalplex Customer Service Centre.
+Tournament passes are available at the gate or at the Dalplex Client Experience Centre.

 Rod Shoveller, a former special events coordinator at Dalhousie University who was well known for his more than 30 years of service to basketball officiating, passed away on November 12, 1991, at age 59.
 A member of the Nova Scotia Sport Hall of Fame (NSSHF), Rod died of cancer after an upbeat and ultimately inspiring battle against the disease.